Strategies

 Kidnectivity

-• Basic needs such as sleep, nutrition, and overall health directly affect behavior and need to be taken into account.
+Such as sleep, nutrition, and overall health directly affect behavior and need to be taken into account.

 - If their basic needs aren't met, that is what you need to address first!

-• Personality and temperament is unique to everyone.
+Personality and temperament are unique to everyone.
 While some children might jump right into a new situation, others need time to watch and observe.
+Understand the way your child responds to unique/novel situations.
+Giving your slow-to-warm-up child extra support instead of rushing them off to play

 Some children are less adaptable to transitions, new situations or changes in routine.
 Allow for previews or narrate what’s going to come next or countdowns.
 It’s also helpful to include the child if possible to determine when it’s time to move to the next activity, such as “Should we go down the slide 2 or 3 more times before we need to leave the park?”
 Some children benefit from visual cues as well as verbal ones.